bukosabino/truffle-voting-dapp/README.md

 # Voting example dapp on Truffle Framework.

-This is an example dapp on Ethereum local network using Truffle Framework.
+This is a dapp example on Ethereum local network using Truffle Framework.

 If you want use this dapp on ropsten testnet you can check this repo: https://github.com/bukosabino/truffle-voting-dapp-ropsten